Tea tasting & tea estates in Sri Lanka’s Hill Country

 The main factory in this area is Dambetenne.
 It was built by Sir Thomas Lipton in 1890 and is one of the best tours you can do in the hill country.
 Realistically you will probably only do one tour on your trip (we did two but it was probably a bit much for the kids!).
 We chose Dambetenne because we could take a quick and very scenic train ride over from Ella (made all the more special because we weren’t lugging our backpacks with us!) and we wanted to check out Haputale and the view from Lipton’s seat.
 The tour fee is LKR 250.
 It is best to get there early on in the day, partly for the weather but also processing is more likely to take place in the morning.
 The factory is huge and the tour we had was very comprehensive although have heard that some people had a very rushed tour.
 We were the only ones there (probably because of the weather!) so maybe that had something to do with it.
 We watched the production process from beginning to end and enjoyed a lovely tasting at the end.
 There is no production on Sunday or Monday.

-The train ride from Kandy to Ella is one of the most scenic in the world, but at seven hours it can be quite long for little ones.
+The Kandy to Ella train journey is one of the most scenic in the world, but at seven hours it can be quite long for little ones.
 What you can do is take a trip on a shorter section, like Ella to Nuwara Eliya.
-Nuwara Eliya is beautifully scenic with a few other things to do, but mostly it is about the scenery (along with the 19th century colonial vibes and architecture).
+Nuwara Eliya is beautifully scenic with a few other things to do, but mostly it’s about the scenery (along with the 19th century colonial vibes and architecture).
 If you are stopping in Nuwara Eliya and want to visit a tea factory, you can try Mackwoods.

 Mackwoods Tea Centre